Chromebooks Available February 2023

-Harris County Public Library is working with Google and T-Mobile to provide computers and 5G internet to those in our community who need them.
+Harris County Public Library is working with T-Mobile to provide computers and internet to those in our community who need them.

-Using American Rescue Plan Act funding, HCPL is partnering with Google and T-Mobile to put connectivity and technology into the hands of the people who find themselves on the wrong side of the digital divide.
-Starting in early 2022, we will make 40,000 T-Mobile 5G WiFi hotspots for home internet connections and 15,000 Google Chromebook laptop computers available for extended checkout at most HCPL branches and community partner locations.
+Using American Rescue Plan Act funding, HCPL is partnering with T-Mobile to put connectivity and technology into the hands of people who find themselves on the wrong side of the digital divide.
+HCPL will make 15,000 Google Chromebook laptop computers with built-in internet connectivity available for extended checkout at most HCPL branches and community partner locations.

-Already have a WiFi hotspot and Chromebook and want to learn how to get the most out of them?
+Already have a Chromebook and want to learn how to get the most out of it?
 Click here.

-Chromebooks are set up to be easy to use with a browser-based user experience.
+Chromebooks are easy to use laptop computers with a browser-based user experience.
+They come with built-in WiFi so no other equipment is needed to connect with work and school.
 They are loaded with Google Chrome extensions and support multiple languages including English, Spanish, Chinese, Filipino and Vietnamese.
 They offer Child-safe internet browsing and come with a quick-start guide.

 Limits & Restrictions

-A parent or guardian must be present at check out for children under 13 years.
+A parent or guardian must be present at the orientation appointment for children under 13 years.

-IMPORTANT NOTE: Several organizations in Harris County including some area school districts have received ECF funds to provide laptop computers and/or WiFi hotspots to the public.
-If you have received a laptop computer or WiFi hotspot from any other ECF-funded organization, you are NOT eligible to borrow the same device from HCPL or any of its partners.
+IMPORTANT NOTE: Several organizations in Harris County including some area school districts have received ECF funds to provide laptop computers to the public.
+If you have received a laptop computer from any other ECF-funded organization, you are NOT eligible to receive one from HCPL or any of its partners.

 Get a Library Card

-Chromebooks and T-Mobile 5G MiFi hotspot can be checked out using any HCPL library card account including Children's Kids Know cards (Parent or guardian must be present for children under 13 years to check out a device).
+Chromebooks can be checked out using any HCPL library card account including Kids Know cards (Parent or guardian must be present at ECF Chromebook Orientation for children under 13 years to receive a device).

-The TMC-Library and Library Admin locations do not have any HCPL Connected Devices available.
+The TMC-Library and the Harris County Public Library Administrative Offices do not have any HCPL Connected devices available.

-Visit HCPL Connected for setup instructions for your T-Mobile 5G WiFi hotspot, basic computer how-to videos, contact information for troubleshooting problems, and more.
+Visit HCPL Connected for basic computer how-to videos, contact information for troubleshooting problems, and more.

-Learn @ HCPL: Many HCPL branches offer free computer classes for beginners and intermediate users.
+Learn @ HCPL: Many HCPL branches offer free computer classes for beginning and intermediate users.